Donderstal/laravel-website/readme.md

 Restart Apache and MySQL in the XAMPP control panel

-Compile the front-end code and assets by running `npm run dev`.
+Compile the front-end code and assets by running `yarn run dev`.
 Sometimes this won't work right away and you'll have to run the same command a few times before Laravel can find the compiled assets

 You should now be able to visit the website on localhost